 Lone workers spend all, most, or a portion of their day working without supervision, coworkers, support, or often any other people around them.
 An estimated 53 million lone workers are employed in Canada, the United States, and Europe combined.
 Lone worker jobs are often in service fields, such as care giving, social work, and field work.
+Lone worker safety is a big concern for most businesses, not to mention the workers themselves.
 When these workers are in danger or at risk, they can not only feel like a lone worker, but completely alone.
 It is up to them to call for help or protect themselves.
 They are highly vulnerable.
 But it doesn’t have to be that way.

 Whether you have traveling employees or everyone works in a single office location, it is impossible to predict every what-if scenario that can occur in and around the workplace.
 Everything from workplace violence, nearby protests and rallies to criminal activity in the vicinity, natural disasters, hazardous spills, fires, or terrorist activity – things can happen.
 The 24-hour news circuits are great for breaking news, but is this how you want to get your information when your employees are at risk?
 Will these reports be specific enough for you to know if your people are in danger?